 Do you know that there are over 100 different variety of kimchi in Korea?
-From the world-famous cabbage kimchi to water kimchi, you will find one kimchi that you can not live without.
+From the world-famous cabbage kimchi to radish kimchi, you will find one kimchi that you can not live without.

 Homemade kimchi is a staple in Korean cuisine.
 Here are 15+ most well known Korean kimchi recipes.